-Ask readers to send you their thoughts on a particular topic and create a blog post from their answers.
+Ask readers to send you their opinions on a particular topic and create a blog post from their answers.

 Is it up to the job it’s supposed to do, or does it have major shortcomings?
 Let people know your honest feelings in a review.